Find news, events, articles, videos, and more that answer your questions and keep you up-to-date.

 If you’re incorporating your business or expanding your business into another state, state statutes require you to designate a Registered Agent in each state.
 Therefore, an organization such as a corporation or an LLC must designate and maintain a Registered Agent in the state where it is formed.
 A company must also do the same in any other states where it’s registered to do business.

-Why do states require companies to have a Registered Agent?
+Your Registered Agent is your official contact with the state.
 The state requires a Registered Agent be designated so that it has an official contact on file for your business.
 The state will send your company important compliance information and official correspondence through your Registered Agent.
 For most businesses, this correspondence is comprised of annual report and tax filing correspondence.

 Your Registered Agent is also responsible for receiving service of process for your company.
 Service of process is legal paperwork that gives your company official notice of a lawsuit.

 You’re required to designate an in-state Registered Agent when you form your company and in each additional state in which you are doing business.
 And, maintaining a Registered Agent in the state in which you formed and in each state where your company is conducting business is an ongoing requirement.

 You have to designate a registered agent or the state will not accept your formation or qualification document.
 You also have to continually maintain a registered agent.

 Failing to have a Registered Agent contact in the state in which your business was formed and in states where your business has expanded may result in serious adverse consequences.
 Your business can be administratively dissolved in the state of its formation and forfeit the authority to do business in other states.